PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 toc_sticky: true
 ---

-## Alan Turing and the foundations of computer science
+## Turing machines and the foundations of computer science

 Our story begins with the unlikeliest of major characters: Alan Turing.
 If you have heard of Turing, then you might be surprised as to why he would appear in a course on biological modeling.